janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 If NLB is used the HTTP(S) support would require AWS Application LB, but on the other hand that LB type does not support TCP or UDP, i.e. the usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.

-From pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/ Both are rather usage based than "number of protocols" based, though it is true that in case of NLB TCP, UDP and TLS has separated quotas in the pricing units.
+From a pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/ Both are primarily usage based rather than charging based on the number of protocol, however NLBs have separate pricing unit quotas for TCP, UDP and TLS.

 A user can ask for an internal Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
 So far the author could not find any difference in the usage and pricing of those when compared to the external LBs - except the pre-requisite of a private subnet on which the LB can be deployed.